hslu-ige-laes/redutils/README.md

 <!-- badges: end -->

-The goal of redutils is to provide useful functions and plots to analyze and visualize energy- and comfort related data.
+The R-package ‘redutils’ provides frequently used utility functions for the analysis and visualization of comfort and energy data in R. These functions reduce the complexity of the analysis task and allow a fast visualization of the data.

 ## Installation